Superman (comic strip): Writers and artists

-Spinoff
+Spin-off

 McClure Syndicate, concerned and fearing newspapers would cancel the popular Superman strip if it could not appear regularly and on time, appealed to DC to instead create a spin-off strip, Lois Lane, Girl Reporter, for McClure to use as a filler material for newspaper syndication.
 Lois Lane accompanied the Superman Sunday strip in the Cleveland Plain Dealer, running irregularly between October 24, 1943, and February 27, 1944; a total of twelve Lois Lane topper strips were produced.

 Reprints

-In 2013 The Library of American Comics started to collect all the Superman comic strips, daily and Sundays, originally published between 1939 and 1966 in six sub set hardcover collections, see Superman: The Complete Comic Strips 1939-1966.
+In 2013, The Library of American Comics started to collect all the Superman comic strips, daily and Sundays, originally published between 1943 and 1966, so far producing thirteen volumes of hardcover collections; Kitchen Sink Press and later Sterling Publishing had already published the 1939-1942 years in two hardcover books, one each for the Sundays and the dailies.

+As of 2024, no imprint has yet to publish the Superman daily strips from 1949-1959 as no complete set of viable proofs, or private collections, of those years can be found.
+If and when found, this run would likely require another three or four additional volumes to be produced.